 Conclusion

-Try playing around with these tools in your own virtual hacking lab, learn how to use them effectively, and add them to your arsenal for the next time need to perform a network penetration test!
+Try playing around with these tools in your own virtual hacking lab, learn how to use them effectively, and add them to your arsenal for the next time you need to perform a network penetration test!